joanaz/MirrorMirrorOnTheWallSkill/README.md

 3. Choose __Blank Blueprint__
 4. Choose trigger __Alexa Skills Kit__, click "Next"
 5. Name the Lambda Function, select the runtime as __Node.js__
-6. Go to the __src__ directory, select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
+6. Go to the __src__ directory, select all files and folders and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
 7. Select __Code entry type__ as "Upload a .ZIP file" and then upload the .zip file to the Lambda
 8. Keep the Handler as index.handler (this refers to the main js file in the zip).
 9. __Create new role from template__ and name it.